 Your site development timeline might look something like this:

 - Analyze keywords and competition for SEO.

 - Discuss theme and customization’s.

-- Launch a testing site
+- Launch a testing or staging site.

 - Develop strong internal linking between pages.

 - Launch final site and promote.
 (External linking, social media, etc.)